IowaDave/ATTiny85_Battery_Sleep/README.md

 I stopped taking measurements after 365 hours.
 Two weeks is 336 hours, which means the apparatus ran continuously for more than 2 weeks.
 Two observations can be made:

 1. Voltage decay had fallen to a rate below 0.0005 volt/hour, compared to a rate of more than 0.002 volt/hour during the second 24-hour period.
 I believe much this slowing may be due to reduction in current flow through the LED as the voltage decreased.
 Battery life in hours also increases somewhat as current draw decreases.
-2. According to the Tiny85 datasheet, safe operation at 8 MHz can be maintained down to 2.40 volts.
-I can only conjecture that, with 2.664 - 2.400 = 0.264 volts remaining, holding the rate of decrease to a constant 0.0005 volt/hour, the apparatus might have continued to run a further 0.264/0.0005 = 528 hours more or less.
+2. Familiar AVRs such as the ATmega328P of the Uno have a "safe" minimum voltage threshhold of 2.7 volts.
+However, according to the datasheet, safe operation of an ATtiny85 at 8 MHz can be maintained down to 2.40 volts.
+I conjecture that, having 2.664 - 2.400 = 0.264 volts remaining, holding the rate of decrease to a constant 0.0005 volt/hour, the apparatus might have continued to run a further 0.264/0.0005 = 528 hours more or less.
+Alas, I did not follow it that far.

 I have no doubt that the LED accounts for nearly all of the current consumed during the time described above.
 The Tiny85 would have taken very little.
 How much?